- Recreational Gymnastics (Active Start, School Age, Teen)

 HOW DO I SIGN MY CHILD UP FOR GYMNASTICS CLASSES?

-First, use our Find a Member Club Tool to find a gymnastics club near you.
-Then, visit the member club’s website, or contact the club directly for more information.
+First, find a GymBC member club near you.
+Then, visit the club’s website, or contact the club directly for more information.
+Find a GymBC member club

 IS GYMNASTICS ONLY AN ELITE-LEVEL SPORT?